 - 5. Each sponsor and Executive Council will set club/organization attendance policy. - 6.
-Students who receive behavioral referrals that lead to ISD all day, Home Suspension or expulsion (assigned by administration) will be removed from the organization with the opportunity to appeal the removal to that organization's Executive Board. - 7.
-Any student running for a Student Council or Class Officer position must obtain 1 teacher recommendation and 1 activity recommendation (coach, club, youth minister, etc.) Other clubs may institute other requirements.
-Any student running for a Student Council or Class Officer position must have an overall GPA of 2.0 with no F's during the current grading period.
+Students who receive behavioral referrals that lead to Home Suspension or expulsion will be removed from the organization for the remainder of the semester with the opportunity to appeal the removal to that organization's Sponsor.